Injuries: UK and international

 Trend analysis (170KB) produced by the Injury Observatory for Britain and Ireland shows that the Republic of Ireland consistently had the highest age-standardised mortality rate between 1996 and 2003, and Scotland consistently had the second highest rate.
+However in 2004 the Scotland rate exceeded that of the Republic of Ireland (the only 2 countries for which 2004 rates were available).
 Analysis of trends in injury type across the countries of the United Kingdom and Republic of Ireland are also provided.

 The Scotland and European Health for All (HfA) Database provides comparative mortality trend data for Scotland and countries in Europe, by gender, for the following types of injuries: